-Development Application Decision & Determination Date Address Zone Description DA-2021/1112 Approved 1/08/2022 1 Beach Street, 25 Beach Street and 208-212 Corrimal Street Wollongong B6 Commercial - construction of a vehicle sales and service centre, associated signage and Subdivision - consolidation and subdivision to create two (2) Torrens title lots.
-Justification building design of element of the base The variation will amenity of nearly The proposed ex do not have a direct ouilding that is subject I have little to no in oy residents or have exception does not h tion correlation g ect to the variatio npact on views of an adverse impa inder the aims ar ross floor n is single the sky or act on the s ad objectiv R. The variation to height and related elements of the area, the building is two (2) stories high, however the storey with vaulted ceiling.
-It is solar access, nor will it unreasonably detract from the surrounding road system.
-The soft WLEP 2009 generally and in particular does not 5(a)(i) and (ii) of the EP&A Act.
-Extent 6% · DA-2021/840 Approved 16-11-2021 51 Montague Street, North Wollongong IN2 Industrial - construction of two (2) additional warehouse units and Subdivision - Strata title - two (2) lots.
-Justification Extent 8.27% - -
+Development Application Decision & Determination Date Address Zone Description DA-2021/1112 Approved 1/08/2022 1 Beach Street, 25 Beach Street and 208-212 Corrimal Street Wollongong В6 Commercial - construction of a vehicle sales and service centre, associated signage and Subdivision - consolidation and subdivision to create two (2) Torrens title lots.
+Justification The development is compliant with the maximum allowable FSR.
+The variation to height and related elements of the building design do not have a direction correlation gross floor area, the building is two (2) stories high, however the element of the building that is subject to the variation is single storey with vaulted ceiling.
+The variation will have little to no impact on views of the sky or solar access, nor will it unreasonably detract from the amenity of nearby residents or have an adverse impact on the surrounding road system.
+The proposed exception does not hinder the aims and objectives of WLEP 2009 generally and in particular does not hinder the attainment of the objectives specified in section 4.15(a)(i) and (ii) of the EP&A Act.
+Extent 6% DA-2021/840 Approved 16-11-2021 51 Montague Street, North Wollongong IN2 Industrial - construction of two (2) additional warehouse units and Subdivision - Strata title - two (2) lots.
+Justification Variation to building height supported as it is minor will have minimal environmental or amenity impacts.
+Not visible from any public place, no adverse overshadowing visual impacts.
+9m max building height.
+Small portion of the building is over this height with maximum being 9.745m Extent 8.27%